-As we look ahead to the remainder of the year, we anticipate continuing pressures given the first-half sales trends and the choppier macroeconomic environment.
-We are focused on executing with precision, continuing to bring newness to customers and demonstrating our strong value proposition across our product assortment.
-Our strategic priorities remain our core categories, supported by newness and innovation, and extending our reach through new category adjacencies, including men's, hair, lip, and laundry, and expansion of off-mall and international locations.
-We are continuing to invest in product and marketing to elevate value for our customers, and in foundational tools and systems enabling new capabilities that we believe will increase customer engagement and provide a more seamless and convenient shopping experience across channels.
+As we look ahead to the fourth quarter, the market remains competitive with a value conscious consumer.
+Our strategic priorities are focused on driving revenue growth through our core categories, supported by newness and innovation to create customer demand and convey the quality and value of our products.
+We are also focused on extending our reach by expanding and diversifying our product portfolio through category adjacencies, including men's, hair, lip, and laundry, and expansion of off-mall stores and international geographies.
+We are continuing to invest in marketing, loyalty and in foundational tools and systems enabling new capabilities that we believe will increase customer engagement and provide a more seamless and convenient cross-channel shopping experience.
 We also continue to focus on enhancing operational excellence and efficiency through the cost optimization discussed above, which will support our strategic priorities.